Quietest blenders 2024: perfect for noise-free entertaining and silent smoothies

 Not completely silent

-Reviewers online all rave about the quality and capabilities of this exciting model.
+Reviewers online rave about the quality and capabilities.
 They don't notice any compromise, enjoying the smoothest blends.
-They also say it feels incredibly premium too, with many people commenting they can throw ice, spinach, and ginger into the Vitamix and it quietly gets to work.
+I agree with their comments that it feels incredibly premium, with many people commenting they can throw ice, spinach, and ginger into the Vitamix and it quietly gets to work.
 It seems this model can deliver juice-bar quality smoothies without waking up the neighborhood.

 High quality comes at high prices: this blender can cost up to $1,500.
 It also weighs more than 10 pounds, so it will have to live on the countertop year-round.
-I can't wait to test it.
+You can score a small discount on the Vitamix 'The Quiet One' on Black Friday, over at Amazon.

 Specifications